freebsd/freebsd-src/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-With the recent changes to make the implicit def/use set explicit in machineinstrs, we should change the target descriptions for 'call' instructions so that the .td files don't list all the call-clobbered registers as implicit defs.
-Instead, these should be added by the code generator (e.g. on the dag).

-This has a number of uses:

-1. PPC32/64 and X86 32/64 can avoid having multiple copies of call instructions
-   for their different impdef sets.
-2. Targets with multiple calling convs (e.g. x86) which have different clobber sets don't need copies of call instructions.
-3. 'Interprocedural register allocation' can be done to reduce the clobber sets of calls.

-//===---------------------------------------------------------------------===//

 We should recognized various "overflow detection" idioms and translate them into llvm.uadd.with.overflow and similar intrinsics.
 Here is a multiply idiom: